The Hottest and Most Brilliant Business Tips for YOU – Play the Business Game to Win and More

 Looking for love?
 Then it’s a good idea to make sure you fill your profile with how much you want to meet a short flamenco dancer, or whatever.
 Same principle applies here.

-For Twitter and Google+, they talk about making connections, and for Facebook, they mention joining relevant industry groups.
+For Twitter, they talk about making connections, and for Facebook, they mention joining relevant industry groups.
 All of this makes a ton of sense, so be sure to check out their infographic.

 As a result, you might need a photographer, say, and they could be working three desks down from you!